 A reversionary beneficiary is a spouse nominated to automatically continue receiving pension payments when you pass away.
-The pension payments received by a reversionary can be equal to a percentage of your pension i.e. two-thirds of the full pension.
-Some schemes will pay 100% of the amount that was payable whilst you were alive or a lower amount.
-You'll need to enquire directly with your defined benefit superannuation fund to confirm if this feature is available.
+Some schemes will continue to pay your reversionary 100% of the amount that was payable whilst you were alive, but others may pay a lower amount than this.